jmutai/mysql-backup-s3/README.md

 https://computingforgeeks.com/backup-mysql-databases-amazon-s3/

 The script is easy to use.
-Just modify the following variables defibed at the top.
+Just modify the following variables defined at the top.

 ```